sourcegraph/about/handbook/support/customer-support-onboarding.md

 * You have continued to update product documentation and the handbook as needed
 * You’ve selected your focus blocks and updated our team schedule
 * You have completed a career roadmap with your manager

+## Notes for onboarding buddies
+* Be available to answer questions
+* If you are anything less than 100% sure of your answer to a non-technical question, tell our new teammate to also talk to Virginia
+* It's up to you how you want to structure the shadowing to happen in week 3 for our new teammate you are paired with